Jingyuan92/ReadMeProofReading/README.md

 ### IBM

 IBM (interfaces-based model) and MBM (mesh-based model) are two typical thermally thick particle models.
 IBM was proposed by Thunman et al. [[3]](#3).
 In some literature, it also refers as sharp interface model or layer-based model.
 The IBM used in this repo is based on work of Ström et al. [[2]](#2), and certain modifications are also adopted [[1]](#1).
 The particle is divided into 4 layers (wet wood, dry wood, char, and ash) by 3 inifinite thin converting fronts (drying, devolatilization, and char burnout).
 Each layer is assumed to be uniform.
-The heat transfer between the layers and fronts are calculated.
+The heat and mass transfer between the layers and fronts are calculated.

 ### New library